mainmatter/playbook/workflow/engineering/README.md

 a good way to get early feedback and share the status of something with the rest of the team.
 Such pull requests should be marked as _"Work in progress"_ though, usually be prefixing their title with `WIP:`.
-Some tools will even block _"Work in progress"_ pull requests to be merged.
+Some tools will even block _"Work in progress"_ pull requests from being merged.

 ### Reviews